majohnso/phenoDLM/README.md

 # phenoDLM

-The R/phenoDLM package provides functionality to implement the fully Bayesian approach for phenological event estimation from remotely sensed vegetation index (VI) data products described in Johnson et al, (2019).
+This package provides functionality to implement the fully Bayesian approach for phenological event estimation from remotely sensed vegetation index (VI) data products described in Johnson et al, (2019).

+Johnson, M.C., Caragea, P.C., Meiring, W., Jeganathan, C., Atkinson, P. (2019) Bayesian Dynamic Linear Models for Estimation of Phenological Events from Remote Sensing Data, *JABES*, 24(1), 1-25.
+DOI: [10.1007/s13253-018-00338-y](10.1007/s13253-018-00338-y)

+## License
 The R/phenoDLM package is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License, version 3, as published by the Free Software Foundation.